Custom Reporting for Bespoke Ecommerce Systems

 Improved delivery experience

-Email campaign performance - A custom report can be developed that allows businesses to analyse open rates, click through rates and conversion rates which in turn, allows them to refine subject lines, content and send times for better engagement.
+Email campaign performance - A custom report that allows you to analyse open rates, click through rates and conversion rates which in turn, allows you to refine subject lines, content and send times for better engagement.

 Whilst custom reporting is a fantastic tool, especially for ecommerce businesses where data is so crucial - it does come with it's own set of challenges.
 Let's take a look at some of them as well as ways to overcome them.

-The Solution |
+| Challenge | Description | The Solution |

-Businesses can define relevant key performance indicators (KPIs) that directly relate to their goals which can help ensure the focus remains on the data relevant to report on these metrics only. |
+| Data overload | Ecommerce platforms generate huge amounts of data which can make it difficult, particularly for companies with limited resources, to filter out what’s relevant. | Businesses can define relevant key performance indicators (KPIs) that directly relate to their goals which can help ensure the focus remains on the data relevant to report on these metrics only. |

-If a business's sales, inventory, marketing and customer service data are kept in separate systems, this can lead to inconsistencies and leave the organisation unsure of which system is actually correct. |
+| Inconsistent data | If a business's sales, inventory, marketing and customer service data are kept in separate systems, this can lead to inconsistencies and leave the organisation unsure of which system is actually correct. | Businesses should integrate their systems where applicable.
+This allows data from multiple sources to be consolidated into a single source meaning everyone can access the same data, at the same time. |

-Businesses must make sure they are tracking their customer's journey's across all platforms and able to link any sales conversions back to the relevant campaigns to ensure they are getting the full picture of their marketing efforts ROI. |
+| Complexities measuring ROI | Finding a way to understand the true return on investment (ROI) of a marketing campaign can be complex. | Businesses must make sure they are tracking their customer's journey's across all platforms and able to link any sales conversions back to the relevant campaigns to ensure they are getting the full picture of their marketing efforts ROI. |

-Ecommerce businesses will not necessarily have the in-house expertise to build and manage their own custom reporting tools which can of course be a very obvious barrier. |
+| Limited technical expertise | Ecommerce businesses will not necessarily have the in-house expertise to build and manage their own custom reporting tools which can of course be a very obvious barrier. | Businesses can use a third party company (such as Cool Code Company!) who do have the necessary expertise to build these reports and build them well. |

 We love a good case study here at Cool Code Company so let us introduce you to Eco Power Direct - an 'accidental' ecommerce business who found themselves unable to move ahead with their initial plans of launching a physical store just prior to the covid pandemic, and instead, opting to launch as a fully digital shop instead.